CSA-OCP-GER/aad-identity-for-developers/challenge-5-oauth2-refreshtoken.md

 ## Query Microsoft Graph API

 Finally you can query your full profile using Postman or Insomnia by properly setting the `Authorization` header and passing in your newly generated `access_token`.
+As noted in the response, this token will expire after 3600 seconds.

 ```HTTP
 GET https://graph.microsoft.com/v1.0/me
 Header: Authorization: Bearer <access_token>
 ```

-If you don't want to use Postman or Insomnia, you can invoke a web request with PowerShell:
+If you don't want to use Postman or Insomnia, you can also invoke a web request with PowerShell:

 ```powershell
 # Create the authorization header